 Spiritual, Moral, Social and Cultural Development (SMSC)

 The personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
-At Saints Peter and Paul’s we therefore aim to provide an education that provides pupils with opportunities to explore and develop their Catholic faith, their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive, caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of the cultures.
+At Saints Peter and Paul Catholic Primary School, we therefore aim to provide an education that provides pupils with opportunities to explore and develop their Catholic faith, their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive, caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of the cultures.

-All our curriculum areas have a contribution to make to a child’s spiritual, moral, social and cultural development and opportunities for this will be planned in each area of the curriculum.
+All of our curriculum areas have a contribution to make to a child’s spiritual, moral, social and cultural development and opportunities for this will be planned in each area of the curriculum.

-All adults at Saints Peter and Paul model and promote expected behaviour, treating all people as unique and valuable individuals and showing respect for pupils and their families.
+All adults at Saints Peter and Paul, model and promote expected behaviour, treating all people as unique and valuable individuals and showing respect for pupils and their families.